DRI Expertise & Collaborative Network

 Long Term Digital Preservation

-DRI is a Trusted Digital Repository (Data Seal of Approval granted in 2015) that provides long term digital preservation and access to digital collections.
+DRI is a Trusted Digital Repository (Core Trust Seal awarded in 2018 and Data Seal of Approval in 2015) that provides long term digital preservation and access to digital collections.
 Preservation is more than storage, and DRI offers a range of expertise and technologies to ensure that national and international standards of best practice are met.
 Trusted Digital Repositories are key to meeting the research data management demands outlined by funding agencies.